American bison hunting: Loss of food source

 Plains Indians adopted a nomadic lifestyle, one which depended on bison location for their food source.
-Bison is high in protein levels and low in fat content, and contributed to the wholesome diet of Native Americans.
+Bison is high in protein levels and low in fat content and contributes to the wholesome diet of Native Americans.
 Additionally, they used every edible part of the bison—organs, brains, fetuses, and placental membranes included.

 Loss of autonomy

 As a consequence of the great bison slaughter, they became more heavily dependent on the U.S. Government and American traders for their needs.
 Many military men recognized the bison slaughter as a way of reducing the autonomy of Indigenous Peoples.
 For instance, Lieutenant Colonel Dodge, a high-ranking military officer, once said in a conversation with Frank H. Mayer: "Mayer, there's no two ways about it, either the buffalo or the Indian must go.
 Only when the Indian becomes absolutely dependent on us for his every need, will we be able to handle him.
 He's too independent with the buffalo.
 But if we kill the buffalo we conquer the Indian.
 It seems a more humane thing to kill the buffalo than the Indian, so the buffalo must go."

+" The country's highest generals, politicians, and even then President Ulysses S. Grant saw the destruction of buffalo as solution to the country's "Indian Problem"."

-Even Richard Henry Pratt, founder of the Carlisle Indian School and a Tenth Cavalry lieutenant in the Red River War, discussed this strategy after his retirement: "the generation of the buffalo was ordered as a military measure because it was plain that the Indians could not be controlled on their reservations as long as their greatest resource, the buffalo, were so plentiful."
+Even Richard Henry Pratt, founder of the Carlisle Indian School and a Tenth Cavalry lieutenant in the Red River War, discussed this strategy after his retirement: "The generation of the buffalo was ordered as a military measure because it was plain that the Indians could not be controlled on their reservations as long as their greatest resource, the buffalo, were so plentiful."

 The destruction of bison signaled the end of the Indian Wars, and consequently their movement towards reservations.
 When the Texas legislature proposed a bill to protect the bison, General Sheridan disapproved of it, stating, "These men have done more in the last two years, and will do more in the next year, to settle the vexed Indian question, than the entire regular army has done in the last forty years.
 They are destroying the Indians' commissary.
-And it is a well known fact that an army losing its base of supplies is placed at a great disadvantage.
-Send them powder and lead, if you will; but for a lasting peace, let them kill, skin and sell until the buffaloes are exterminated.
+It is a well-known fact that an army losing its base of supplies is placed at a great disadvantage.
+Send them powder and lead, if you will; but for a lasting peace, let them kill, skin, and sell until the buffaloes are exterminated.
 Then your prairies can be covered with speckled cattle."